 In short, these are cases of thespians and choreographers approaching the commonplace and daily-life elements in completely opposite ways.
 The choreographer introduces commonplace moments of surprise into dance, like the moment when you plunk down at a desk or the moment a chair falls over.
 Normally we would say, “Oh!” in surprise at a moment like that, but in dance you express that surprise in movement, don’t you?
 Of course, even in dance it is possible to use vocal expression, but generally we will use a motion that makes the viewer realize that the person has just experienced a moment of surprise.
 The act of striking something in a way that creates a noise is also an extension of movements that express surprise, and rather than being the product of an attempt to translate the surprise into movement, it can be something that comes out naturally.

 In theater it is the opposite because from the beginning you have a script that includes depictions of commonplace aspects of everyday life and to that you have to introduce completely different perceptions of reality [to make it theater].
 So, when I do theater, I feel it is meaningless to have the actors talking in colloquial, everyday fashion, right?
 That’s why I have them shouting or make them run when, otherwise, there might not be a need to.
 They are a good number of directors who apparently feel the same way.
 For example, [Toshiki] Okada will have his actors move and speak as in real life [rather than creating fictional daily life scenes], and Kohei Tsuka has his actors practice speaking their lines while doing sit-ups and dispensing with any type of pretense or show.
-I believe that is the result of the different sense of reality each of these directors has.
+I believe that is the result of the different sense of reality each of these directors has. - I believe that in both dance and theater you are pursuing raw reality as you perceive it, but how about as a playwright?

 [Butoh] artists like Min Tanaka and Akaji Maro have said that it is difficult enough to speak lines that others have written, but writing your own words is even more difficult.
 In the past it was unthinkable to have dances speaking lines on stage, but today it has become commonplace.
 That has created the need to bring words with true originality into dance and made it necessary for choreographers to choose their words carefully.

 Because I was doing dance from my youth and learning a variety of dance technique, my own forms of movement come out naturally, but when it comes to words it is more difficult for me.
 And, when it comes to writing plays, it is not something I am used to, or studied, and I haven’t read a lot, and since I haven’t read enough, it takes a lot of time for me to write.
 It is only recently that I have become able to search for my own words like I search for new phrases of physical movement in dance.
-From now on I want to be able to write down the words that come out from within me.
+From now on I want to be able to write down the words that come out from within me. - Watching your play, the length is about 90 minutes but the script is very long and the lines spoken so fast and overlap so we can’t really hear what the actors are saying at times (laughs).
+Is it directed that way intentionally for a specific effect?

 Usually the script for a play is about 35 to 50 pages in length, but mine are about 80 to 100 pages.
 When I write, the actors and their character assignments are not yet decided and I am writing with just an image of the different roles, so when you read it as text you get an idea of the kind of story it tells, but when you put it on stage [the actors] say often that they don’t understand it.